Do pillars really matter?

 P5.
 Stillness powered meditative touch therapy.

-One individual who says they never use touch claims Ainslie Meares' had a second teaching method (Pillar 5) involving only talking.
+One individual who says they never use touch in meditation teaching claims Ainslie Meares' had a second teaching method involving only talking.
 Yet, Meares wrote:-

 “Touch says what words cannot say...
 As we let our minds go still together, the process is greatly intensified by some degree of physical contact”.
 ABL.